RichardLauYoung/Auroraceratops/README.md

 # Auroraceratops
-Auroraceratops is project for bitcoin wallet
+Auroraceratops is young dinosaur for bitcoin.